 One of the main reasons I decided to move to France after graduation is because I wanted an authentic culinary experience.
 I wanted to be in an environment where people eat as close to the land as possible, where the innate harmony between human beings and the land that’s feeding us is not clouded by large agricultural chemical experiments.
 I wanted to taste what it’s like to walk into a grocery store and see fruits and vegetables grown in France, by farmers.
 And, perhaps most importantly, I wanted to fully immerse myself in the gastronomic culture of a country many deem to be one of the culinary capitals of the world.
 From baguette to cheese to crepes to crisp haricot verts, to boeuf bourguignon, to confit de canard, to quiche and all the way back baguette again, I wanted to taste it all.

-And yet, here I was, soaking wet and spoon-feeding myself almond butter.
+And yet, here I was, half naked, soaking wet, and spoon-feeding myself almond butter.

 This is not to say that almond butter is unhealthy or processed.
 In fact, it’s deliciously natural and quite healthy (when a normal amount is consumed, that is).
 The problem with almond butter in France is that it’s decidedly not French.
 And at that moment, right at the precipice of my second spoonful, I came to understand that the all the sweet and savory opportunities that present themselves when traveling abroad are only realized if I allow myself to be changed.
 There is undoubtedly value in the experience of tasting French classics and, in return, introducing American dishes to the locals here.
 There is also value in the occasional indulgence of American flavors as one of the best remedies for homesickness.
 However, there is a vast difference between mutual cultural exchanges and stubbornly hanging on to something I had grown to love in America.
 Guilty of the latter, I wasn’t allowing myself to fully embrace the flavors of France.